BerzanTas/InstAssistant/README.md

 # Please be patient!

-### Currently, assistant likes most recent posts of the choosen hashtag.
-Program will ask you for your: username, password, hashtag, amount of likes in a singe loop and the time (in seconds) that it should wait before the next loop!
+### Currently, the assistant likes the most recent posts of the chosen hashtag.
+The program will ask you for your: username, password, hashtag, amount of likes in a single loop, and the time (in seconds) that it should wait before the next loop!